 Carnegie West offers free wifi, public computers with Internet access (21 in the adult area, six in the children’s area), and will offer a 3D printer in 2018.
 Regular printing, copying, scanning, and faxing services are available for a fee.
 Carnegie West offers one large meeting room that seats up to 50, a medium meeting room that seats up to 12, and two small meeting rooms that seat four to six patrons.
 The small meeting rooms may accommodate walk-ins on a first-come, first-served basis.
 Otherwise, patrons may call the branch to reserve meeting rooms in advance.

 At 25,000 square feet, Carnegie West is Cleveland Public Library’s largest branch.
 Carnegie West opened in 1910 and was designed by Edward Tilton, the architect who designed four buildings for the U.S. Immigration Station on Ellis Island in New York.
 Carnegie West’s architecture can be described as modified Renaissance with elements of classical style.
 The building’s materials of brick, limestone, and terracotta provide a contrast of texture and color.
 Carnegie West was completely remodeled in 1979.

 - Fine art is on display throughout Carnegie West.
 The interior features plaster bas reliefs of Thorwaldsen’s Triumphal Entry of Alexander the Great into Babylon and parts of the Parthenon frieze.
 Notably, the medium-sized conference room features a beautiful Rookwood tile mural (1910).
-Read more about the Rookwood tile here and here.
+Read more about the Rookwood tile from the Tile Heritage.

 - The children’s room features a farmer’s market play space complete with a planting field, a farmer truck, a chicken coop; a farm-inspired story room; and a deluxe Lego table that seats four and features six drawers full of Legos and Magformers.
 The children’s area also includes two educational computers.